JoinSead/API/README.md

 If any tests fail, review the relevant files.
 The most likely cause of failures is a failed connection to Mongo, Redis, Neo4j, DynamoDB, or RabbitMQ (in which case you should check your settings and make sure those applications are running and available).
 If any other issues present themselves, please report them (see below).

 ### *Tip*
-You can see more vebose output from the failed integration tests by editing app.js and changing api.config.log to *true*.
+You can see more verbose output from the failed integration tests by editing lib/config.js and changing config.log to *true*.

 ## Deploy the API